nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Inheritance - Exercise/NeedForSpeed/README.md

 	HorsePower – int
 	virtual void Drive(double kilometers)
 	  The Drive method should have a functionality to reduce the Fuel based on the traveled kilometers.

+The default fuel consumption for Vehicle is 1.25.
+Some of the classes have different default fuel consumption values:

+	SportCar – DefaultFuelConsumption = 10
+	RaceMotorcycle – DefaultFuelConsumption = 8
+	Car – DefaultFuelConsumption = 3